abrudz/dyalog-apl-extended/README.md

 # [Dyalog APL](https://www.dyalog.com/) Extended

 Extended domains of existing primitives/quad-names, and a few new ones.
+Requires Dyalog APL version 16.0 or higher.

 ### How to use